seetransparent/addax/README.md

 The property `rootPath` can take just the name of the s3 bucket(`"public-files"`), or a bucket and a path inside that bucket (`"files/shared/public"`).

+The property `endpoint` must be only included when pointing to a MinIO server.
+AWS S3 will be used as default if no endpoint is specified.

 The property `host` is used by the `addax sign` command to generate signed urls.
 It should be the public domain or IP of the server running `addax`.